victorberdugo1/cub3d/README.md

 ### Walls
 In this section, we’ll evaluate the walls in the maze.
 Execute the 4 following tests.
 If at least one fails, this means that no points will be awarded for this section.

-- The walls’s texture vary depending on which compass point the wall is facing (north, south, east, west) visible and correct
+- The walls’s texture vary depending on which compass point the wall is facing (north, south, east, west).
+Check that the textures on the walls and perspective are visible and correct

-- Check that if you modify the path of a wall texture in the configuration file a modified file reloaded texture when the program is launched
+- Check that if you modify the path of a wall texture in the configuration file, it modifies the rendered textre when the program is re-executed

-- Also check that if you use non-existent path it raises an error
+- Also check that if you set a non-existent path it raises an error

 - Check that the floor and ceiling colors are well handled when you modify them in the configuration file